IlPoiana/SmartScaligeriAgent/README.md

 1. Follow the given `README` file available in their repository to set up the service locally

-2. Copy the `.env` file present in the `PDDL/` directory to set up the solver time limit
+2. Copy the `.env` file present in the `classes/PDDL/` directory to the `server/` directory in `planning-as-a-server`.
+This is to set up the solver time limit.

 #### Run the Container
 To run the container be sure to be in the `server/` directory: